B.A. University of Oxford 1978

 J. Kirschner, F. Miyamoto, F. and H.J.
 Noltie (2002).
 Juncus sect.
 Stygiopsis.
 In: J. Kirschner et al. Juncaceae 2: Juncus subg.
 Juncus, Species Plantarum, Flora of the World.
 Part 7: 74–135.
 Canberra: ABRS.

 H.J.
 Noltie (2000).
-Flora of Bhutan, volume 3 part 2.
+Flora of Bhutan: including a Record of Plants from Sikkim and Darjeeling, volume 3 part 2.
 The Grasses of Bhutan.
 Edinburgh: Royal Botanic Garden Edinburgh.

 Y.T.
 Zhao, H.J.
 Noltie & B. Mathew (2000).
 Iridaceae in Flora of China 24: 297–313 (eds Wu, Z.-Y. & Raven, P.H).
 Beijing & Missouri.

 H.J.
 Noltie.
 (1994).
-The Flora of Bhutan including a Record of Plants from Sikkim and Darjeeling.
+Flora of Bhutan: including a Record of Plants from Sikkim and Darjeeling.
 Vol 3 part 1.
 Edinburgh: Royal Botanic Garden Edinburgh.